About the Gaǫdadęihwahni:ya:s Transition Program for Indigenous learners

 “They are strengthening their knowledge.”

-Find a culturally safe space to develop your community and access support among Indigenous learners before the year starts.
-Gaǫdadęihwahni:ya:s is a transition program for Indigenous students starting their studies at McMaster in September.
-Over two weeks in the summer and workshops continuing in the fall, you’ll learn about culture, university life and academic skill development while celebrating Indigenous values and ways of learning.
+Discover a culturally safe space to build your community and access support among fellow Indigenous learners before the academic year begins.
+The Gaǫdadęihwahni:ya:s Transition Program is designed for Indigenous students starting at McMaster in September.
+Over two enriching weeks in the summer and through a full course option in the fall, you’ll explore culture, university life, and academic skills, all while celebrating Indigenous values and ways of learning.

 When I entered this space on the first day, I was so surprised and happy to see how many Indigenous people are here for me, to help me be prepared for university and want me to do well here.